kerberos-io/documentation/5_release_notes.md

 #### Docker

-* No longer need docker-compose, we merged the web and machinery container to a single containers. (http://hub.docker.com/r/kerberos/kerberos)
+* No longer need docker-compose, we merged the web and machinery containers to [a single container](http://hub.docker.com/r/kerberos/kerberos).

 #### KiOS